Business.gov.nl

 Import levies

-These taxes are called import levies (invoerheffing).
-The amount to be paid in import levies depends on the kind of product and the country of origin.
-You can find this information in the European Commission’s TARIC database.
-Although you usually do not have to pay import levies yourself, your customer may find the amount of duties an impediment to buying your products.
-Take the amount due in levies into account when setting a price, and determining if you want to market your goods on the EU market.
+Although you do not have to pay import levies yourself, your customer in the Netherlands may find the amount of levies an obstacle to buying your products.
+Take the amount due in levies into account when setting a price, and determining if you want to sell your goods on the EU market.

 Customs declaration